 Boron minerals are natural compounds which contain different amounts of boric oxide (B2O3) in their structures.
 Boron minerals commonly found in Turkey are tinkal, colemanite and ulexite.
 These minerals are primarily enriched by subjecting to physical processes to obtain concentrated boron products, and then converted into various refined boron products by chemical processes.

 Boron compounds are used in many areas such as glass industry, agriculture, chemical and detergents sector, ceramic and polymeric materials, metallurgy, nano-technologies, automotive and energy sectors, electronics and communications sectors, space and aircraft vehicles, nuclear applications, military vehicles, fuels, construction.
 As well as boron is consumed mostly in the form of refined boron products, it can also be consumed directly as concentrated boron products.
-However, approximately 80% of the boron products consumed in 2016 were used in the glass (insulation type fiberglass, textile-type fiberglass, borosilicate glass and glass panels), ceramic-frit, agriculture and detergent-cleaning industry.
+However, approximately 80% of the boron products consumed in 2017 were used in the glass, ceramic-frit, agriculture and detergent-cleaning industry.
 Turkey produces the highest amount of refined boron products in the world.

 The most important boron reserves are located in Turkey, USA, Russia and South America.
-All of the known boron deposites of our country are located in Western Anatolia, specifically; Eskişehir-Kırka, Kütahya-Emet, Bursa-Kestelek and Balıkesir- Bigadiç.
+All of the known boron deposites of our country are located in Western Anatolia, specifically; Eskişehir-Kırka, Kütahya-Emet, Bursa-Kestelek and Balıkesir-Bigadiç.
 Turkey has a total of 3.3 billion ton of boron reserves, which equates to 73% of the total world reserves, and puts it in first place in this respect.
 To reveal our boron potential clearly, the reserve development endeavors are still ongoing by Bigadiç Master Project (BIGMAP).
 In 2018, within the scope of this project 79.150 meters of drilling was completed.
 By the end of June 2019, 2.356 meters of drilling was done.

 The consumption of boron products throughout the world is nearly 4 million tons.
-Approximately 48% of world boron demand in 2016 was met by Eti Maden.
+Approximately 59% of world boron demand in 2018 was met by Turkey.